-The Kinesiology Physical Activity Program (KPAP) is a universitywide program offering a variety of physical activity experiences.
-Students, faculty and staff from across Temple may enroll in any of these classes to enhance their own physical activity.
+The Kinesiology Physical Activity Program (KPAP) is a university-wide program offering a variety of physical activity experiences.
+Students from across Temple may enroll in any of these classes to enhance their own physical activity, subject code ACTV.
 KPAP allows participants to explore human movement and its impact on personal health, society and lifelong physical activity; it relies on a team of dedicated physical activity professionals who work together to promote physical literacy, to teach skills and to disseminate health and fitness knowledge.
 KPAP classes are taught by highly qualified instructors who utilize their knowledge and expertise to ensure every student’s success, while maintaining safe practices and having fun.
-KPAP encourages Temple students, faculty and staff to “move more and sit less” (U.S. Department of Health & Human Services, 2018).
+KPAP encourages Temple students to “move more and sit less” (U.S. Department of Health & Human Services, 2018).

 KPAP classes with a two-credit load are offered every semester and include activities related to the general areas of fitness, sports, martial arts, outdoor adventure and mind-body movement.
-KPAP also offers Special Topics in Fitness; classes vary semester to semester depending on the expertise of the instructor and availability of meeting space.
-The following Special Topics in Fitness and Workshop courses are not offered every semester.
-Please contact the KPAP director for current offerings.
+Activity Workshops carry a one-credit load and focus on similar physical activities but on an abbreviated schedule, 07A and 07B terms.
+KPAP also offers Special Topics in Fitness; these classes vary semester to semester depending on the expertise of the instructor and availability of meeting space.
+For more information on Special Topics in Fitness and Workshop courses please contact the KPAP director for current offerings.

 Did you know?

 All physical activity, especially moderate-to-vigorous activity, can help offset these risks.
-Most KPAP classes are held on Monday, Wednesday and Friday for 50 minutes or on Tuesday and Thursday for 1 hour and 20 minutes; some classes are required to meet on the weekends.
-The Department of Health and Rehabilitation Sciences and the College of Public Health are committed to solving health's complexities through physical activity, and we encourage the entire Temple community to get active in KPAP!
+The Department of Health and Rehabilitation Sciences and the College of Public Health are committed to solving health complexities through physical activity, and we encourage the entire Temple community to #getACTV in KPAP!

 Contact the director